 "Quite simply, the Photographers Guide to Etosha eBook is an absolute must have for those travelling to Namibia with the intention of taking stunning photographs of the wildlife congregating around the waterholes of Etosha.
 The authors are real experts on advising how to get into the right position, at the right time to effectively capture your subject.
 Their collective passion for photographing Namibia’s diverse wildlife is a recurrent theme throughout the book.

 I always say that almost anyone can take amazing pictures in Namibia thanks to the natural light and hauntingly beautiful landscapes but when coupled with this informative guide book, one cannot fail to produce images that are certain to make all your friends jealous and act as a constant reminder of the magical time you spent in Namibia."

 "Thank you so much for the Etosha eBook - I am so pleased with the information, tips and lessons.
 This is going to make our trip even better as that same information is transferable to all my wildlife shots in any national park.

 Congratulations on producing an invaluable guide that will provide encouragement for lots of people."

 --Alison Fordham, East Anglia, UK

 "Yesterday I bought the Photographers Guide to Etosha and it is fantastic!!!
 Excellent images and really great & helpful tips, diagrams and maps!!
 Congratulations on this brilliant ebook!!

 I read it in one go last night and I've downloaded it to both my phone & ipad so in case one of them runs out of battery, I can still consult the book & use it while in Etosha!!"

-Click on the logo below to download a review of "The Photographers Guide to Etosha National Park" done by FindTripInfo
+Click on the logos below to download reviews of "The Photographers Guide to Etosha National Park...

 What's Inside the Photographers Guide to Etosha eBook...